 Third, uniform quality standards for the entire organization have failed to be defined.
 National routines for measuring quality are lacking, and quality varies considerably between counties and local NAV offices.
-The performance management system measures activities and output more than outcome and there seems to be a loose connection between the overarching policy goals for the NAV in the state budget and the objectives that are formulated in the internal performanced management system (Breivik 2010).
+The performance management system measures activities and output more than outcome and there seems to be a loose connection between the overarching policy goals for the NAV in the state budget and the objectives that are formulated in the internal performance management system (Breivik 2010).

 Fourth, the local partnership model is rather ambiguous concerning responsibility for the activities of local offices.
-Because this is a hybrid organization that represents a collaboration between the central government NAV agency and the social services of the municipalities, based in local democracy, it has not, for example, been possible to introduce a performance management system for the municipalities; the principle of local self governance implies that local governments may have goals and objectives that are not in line with those of central government.
+Because this is a hybrid organization that represents a collaboration between the central government NAV agency and the social services of the municipalities, based in local democracy, it has not, for example, been possible to introduce a performance management system for the municipalities; the principle of local self-governance implies that local governments may have goals and objectives that are not in line with those of central government.
+It also turned out that the political executives in the municipalities are not much involved in how the local NAV offices are run and it is in practice to a great extent left to the administrative executives in the local government to take the responsibility for them (Aars 2011).